 Best things to do in Koh Samui: Temples

-Exploring the island and temples on a motorcycle definitely belongs among the best things to do in Koh Samui.
-There are plenty of beautiful and interesting temples on the island of Koh Samui:
+Exploring the island and temples on a motorcycle definitely belongs among the best activities to do in Koh Samui.
+There are plenty of beautiful and interesting temples on Samui island:

 1) Wat Plai Laem

 If you should visit only one temple on the island, visit the temple complex Wat Plai Laem.
-You will find there several colorful temples, laughing Buddha and 18-hand Goddess Guanyin in “maxi” size.
-Wat Plai Laem is definitely the most beautiful temple area on the island!
+You will find there several colorful temples, laughing Buddha and 18-hand Goddess Guanyin in "maxi" size.
+Wat Plai Laem is definitely the most beautiful temple area.

 3) Laem Sor Pagoda

 Golden pagoda on the coast.
 Laem Sor can be a short stop while exploring the island.

 This temple is interesting for its extraordinary inhabitant - the mummified monk Loung Pordaeng.
 He died at the age of 79 during meditation and is meant to inspire all who want to follow the teachings of Buddha.

 Next to the Wat Samret temple, there is a house full of seated Buddhas.